 The allocation of investment assets with the Health Care portfolio is approved by the Board of Trustees as outlined in the annual investment plan.
 Assets are managed on a total return basis with a long-term objective of continuing to offer a sustainable health care program for current and future retirees.
 OPERS' primary goal is to achieve and maintain a fully funded status for the benefits provided through the defined pension plans.
 Health care is a discretionary benefit.
-The table below displays the Board-approved asset allocation policy for 2021 and the long-term expected real rates of return:
+The long-term expected rate of return on health care investment assets was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
+These ranges are combined to produce the long-term expected real rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adjusted for inflation.
+The table below displays the Board-approved asset allocation policy for 2022 and the long-term expected real rates of return:

 Weighted Average

 Long-Term Expected

 Target Real Rate of Return

 Asset Class Allocation (Geometric)

-Fixed Income 34.00 % 0.91 %
+Fixed Income 34.00 % 2.56 %

-Domestic Equities 25.00 3.78
+Domestic Equities 26.00 4.60

-Real Estate Investment Trust 7.00 3.71
+Real Estate Investment Trust 7.00 4.70

-International Equities 25.00 4.88
+International Equities 25.00 5.51

-Risk Parity 2.00 2.92
+Risk Parity 2.00 4.37

-Other investments 7.00 1.93
+Other investments 6.00 1.84

-Total 100.00 % 3.45 %
+Total 100.00 %

-Discount Rate A single discount rate of 6.00 percent was used to measure the OPEB liability on the measurement date of December 31, 2021.
+Discount Rate A single discount rate of 5.22 percent was used to measure the OPEB liability on the measurement date of December 31, 2022; however, the single discount rate used at the beginning of the year was 6.00 percent.
 Projected benefit payments are required to be discounted to their actuarial present value using a single discount rate that reflects (1) a long-term expected rate of return on OPEB plan investments (to the extent that the health care fiduciary net position is projected to be sufficient to pay benefits), and (2) tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date (to the extent that the contributions for use with the long-term expected rate are not met).
-This single discount rate was based on an expected rate of return on the health care investment portfolio of 6.00 percent and a municipal bond rate of 1.84 percent.
+This single discount rate was based on an expected rate of return on the health care investment portfolio of 6.00 percent and a municipal bond rate of 4.05 percent.
 The projection of cash flows used to determine this single discount rate assumed that employer contributions will be made at rates equal to the actuarially determined contribution rate.
-Based on these assumptions, the health care fiduciary net position and future contributions were sufficient to finance health care costs through 2121.
-As a result, the actuarial long-term expected rate of return on health care investments was applied to projected costs through the year 2121, the duration of the projection period through which projected health care payments are fully funded.
+Based on these assumptions, the health care fiduciary net position and future contributions were sufficient to finance health care costs through 2054.
+As a result, the actuarial long-term expected rate of return on health care investments was applied to projected costs through the year 2054, and the municipal bond rate was applied to all health care costs after that date.